ils94/FlyffUAndroid/README.md

-Here's a revised version with corrected grammar:

----

 # FlyffU WebView Client

 A lightweight WebViewClient for playing Flyff Universe on Android.
 It allows you to play with dual clients, smoothly switching between them.